-Our ability to meet our debt service obligations and reduce our total debt, our ability to refinance the 8/8% Senior Subordinated Notes due July 2011 or prior to their scheduled maturity date, and our ability to refinance the $6^{3}/{8}$ % Senior Subordinated Notes due February 2013 or prior to their scheduled maturity date, will depend upon our future performance which, in turn, will be subject to general economic conditions and to financial, business and other factors, including factors beyond our control.
+Our ability to meet our debt service obligations and reduce our total debt, our ability to refinance the $8^{7}/8$ % Senior Subordinated Notes due July 2011 or prior to their scheduled maturity date, and our ability to refinance the $6^{3}/8$ % Senior Subordinated Notes due February 2013 or prior to their scheduled maturity date, will depend upon our future performance which, in turn, will be subject to general economic conditions and to financial, business and other factors, including factors beyond our control.
 In the next 12 months, our principal liquidity requirements will be for working capital, continued business development, strategic investment opportunities and for general corporate purposes, including capital expenditures.

 The Company continually projects its anticipated cash needs, which include its operating needs, capital requirements, the TV One funding commitment and principal and interest payments on its indebtedness.
 Management's most recent operating income and cash flow projections considered the current economic crisis, which has reduced advertising demand in general, as well as the limited credit environment.
-As of the filing of this Form 10-K/A, management believes the Company can meet its liquidity needs through the end of fiscal year 2009 with cash and cash equivalents on hand, projected cash flows from operations and, to the extent necessary, through its borrowing capacity under the Credit Agreement, which was approximately \$25.9 million at December 31, 2008.
+As of the filing of this Form 10-K, management believes the Company can meet its liquidity needs through the end of fiscal year 2009 with cash and cash equivalents on hand, projected cash flows from operations and, to the extent necessary, through its borrowing capacity under the Credit Agreement, which was approximately \$25.9 million at December 31, 2008.
 Based on these projections, management also believes the Company will be in compliance with its debt covenants through the end of fiscal year 2009.
 However, a continued worsening economy, or other unforeseen circumstances, may negatively impact the Company's operations beyond those assumed in its projections.
 Management considered the risks that the current economic conditions may have on its liquidity projections, as well as the Company's ability to meet its debt covenant requirements.
-If economic conditions deteriorate unexpectedly to an extent that we could not meet our capital expenditure reductions, and further de-leveraging actions, which may include repurchases of discounted senior subordinated notes and other debt repayments.
+If economic conditions deteriorate unexpectedly to an extent that we could not meet our liquidity needs or it appears that noncompliance with debt covenants is likely to result, the Company would implement several remedial measures, which could include further operating cost and capital expenditure reductions, and further deleveraging actions, which may include repurchases of discounted senior subordinated notes and other debt repayments.
 If these measures are not successful in maintaining compliance with our debt covenants, the Company would attempt to negotiate for relief through an amendment with its lenders or waivers of covenant noncompliance, which could result in higher interest costs, additional fees and reduced borrowing limits.
-There is no assurance that the Company would be successful in obtaining relief from its debt covenant and a corresponding failure to negotiate a favorable amendment or waivers with the Company's lenders could result in these circum
+There is no assurance that the Company wou